 What you can do is restate the word they intended to say correctly.
 But please, I am begging you here, don’t say, “No. You said it wrong.
 It’s ____.
 Watch my mouth. ______.”
 Please, for the sake of your little one’s self-esteem, avoid the temptation to overcorrect.
 This places too much pressure on your child.
 When I suspect this is happening too much at home, and especially for a child with apraxia, I put the parents on a strict “NO SPEECH” vacation.
 They are not allowed to prompt, cue, question, or correct anything their toddler says.
 They are only allowed to model and shower their children with praise.
 Most of the time a couple of week break is all everyone needs to restore balance and order again.

-This article is terribly long, but I hope you’ve hung in there to read it all.
-I believe that this approach works for all children with expressive language delays, but especially children with apraxia, because you are making speech practice functional by teaching words he can use, integrating specific sound practice or oral motor work into play activities to make it age-appropriate, targeting vocabulary and utterance length in a logical and sequential order, and helping his sensory and alerting systems stay regulated and focused with regular movement activities so that he can pay attention and learn.
+This post is terribly long, but I hope you’ve hung in there to read it all.
+I believe that this approach works for all children with expressive language delays, but especially children with apraxia, because you are making speech practice functional by teaching words he can use, integrating specific sound practice into play activities to make it age-appropriate, targeting vocabulary and utterance length in a logical and sequential order, and helping his sensory and alerting systems stay regulated and focused with regular movement activities so that he can pay attention and learn.

 Whew!
 That’s a lot of information!
 If you have questions or need me to expand or give more ideas, please don’t hesitate to leave a comment below.
 This site is for you.
 Laura

 Get my DVD specifically for parents of toddlers who are suspected to have apraxia.
 More info here!

 Sign Up for your Free eBook